11 Predictive modelling and machine learning

 facet_wrap(~ team, nrow = 3)

-When we model the points totals, it seems reasonable to include a random intercept for team.
+When we model the point totals, it seems reasonable to include a random intercept for team.
 We’ll also include other fixed effects describing the crowd capacity of the teams’ stadiums, and their playing style (e.g. ball possession and number of yellow cards).

 The glmmLasso functions won’t automatically centre and scale the data for us, which you’ll recall is recommended to do before fitting a regularised regression model.
 We’ll create a copy of the data with centred and scaled numeric explanatory variables: